Why is this called a Confucius Institute?

-A Faculty Advisory Board will also provide guidance.
-This board comprises UNC Charlotte faculty with relevant expertise.
+A Faculty advisory group also provides guidance.
+This group comprises UNC Charlotte faculty with relevant expertise.
 The Confucius Institute is housed in one of our academic departments, the Department of Languages and Culture Studies in the College of Liberal Arts & Sciences.
-The chair of that department supervises the Confucius Institute and will approve all curricula.
+The chair of that department supervises the Confucius Institute.

 What is the role of the Board?

 The Board is established to govern the Confucius Institute.
-The Board of Directors will be responsible for assessing and approving the Confucius Institute’s development plans, annual plans, annual reports, project implementation schemes, budget proposals, final financial accounts.
-The Board shall also be responsible for appointing and dismissing Directors and Deputy Directors of the Confucius Institute.
+The Board of Directors is responsible for assessing and approving the Confucius Institute’s development plans, annual plans, annual reports, project implementation schemes, budget proposals, and final financial accounts.
+The Board is responsible for appointing and dismissing Directors of the Confucius Institute.

-Where will the UNC Charlotte Confucius Institute be physically located?
+Where is the UNC Charlotte Confucius Institute physically located?

-The Confucius Institute will be located in the Department of Languages and Culture Studies on the top floor of the College of Education Building on the main UNC Charlotte campus.
+The Confucius Institute is located in the Department of Languages and Culture Studies on the top floor of the Cato College of Education Building on the main UNC Charlotte campus.